-Published at Sunday, 29 October 2017 by Beaufort Girard in Kitchen Design Ideas, with total 67 photos.
+Published at Sunday, 29 October 2017 by Beaufort Girard in Kitchen Design Ideas, with total 67 drawings.

 As with Tuscan kitchen design, one of the most important features of any Mediterranean kitchen design is color.
 Bold, teal blues and greens reflect the spectacular colors of the Mediterranean waters and are common for walls, accents or even larger elements like cabinets or kitchen islands.
 Walls, countertops and floors often feature beach-like sandy tans and beiges, setting the stage for the design to be infused with more impactful colors elsewhere.
 Pops of red, yellow and green can be added using smaller design elements like rugs, curtains, storage containers and glassware.

 That's not to say that modern kitchens can't, shouldn't or don't feature man-made materials—they almost always do, and often to great effect.
 Granite countertops, sleek hardwood floors and expertly designed wooden furniture featuring the signature curves and angles of modern design can often be found in modern kitchens.

 Furniture in Victorian kitchens often follows the pattern of elegant, luxurious design, with intricately designed chairs and tables carved from high-quality wood and painted in white or light colors.